thomas302/Solid-Of-Revolution/README.md

 ## Using The Script
 Upon running the script, a solid of revolution is generated based on the functions entered as f(x) and g(x).
 In order to do a standard revolution around the x-axis, set g(x) equal to 0 and f(x) to your desired function.

+To do a standard revolution around the y axis set f(xO to the function to be graphed, and g(x) to the maximum value of f(x) on the interval.

 ## Useful Resources

 The [OpenSCAD Cheatsheet](https://openscad.org/cheatsheet/) contains a list of functions and features built in to the program.
 The section with mathematical functions is especially useful.